 LaKind JS.
 2013.
 Soapbox Science, Nature.com Guest blog.
-Environmental chemicals in our bodies - we know they are in there, but what does it mean? http://blogs.nature.com/soapboxscience/2013/01/02/environmental-chemicals-in-our-bodies-we-know-they-are-in-there-but-what-does-it-mean 2 January.
+Environmental chemicals in our bodies - we but does know are in there, what it mean? http://blogs.nature.com/soapboxscience/2013/01/02/environmental-chemicals-in-our-bodies-we-knowthey-are-in-there-but-what-does-it-mean 2 January.